aiming-taxonomy/glossary/readme.md

 Your overall ability to understand and control the crosshair's position on-screen based on the physical control of your mouse in your hand.

 Also known as: `Raw Aim`

+## Mouse Centring

+The process and skill to pick up and move the mouse to the centre of the mousepad

+Also known as: `Resetting, Mouse Resetting, Centring`

 ## Microcorrection